 best match

 If you're feeling LOWA's first trail running shoe for hikers, I don't blame you.
 I was pleasantly surprised how well the LOWA Fortux has performed across my test hikes.
 Few, if any, trail runners can deliver so much support at such a light weight or mix that much cushioning with that much trail feel.
-If it's not for you, no problem—please browse my recommendations for the best trail running shoes for hiking.
-Either way, I hope this LOWA Fortux review has helped you make your decision.
+Based on my personal experience, I added the Fortux to my list of the best trail running shoes for hiking.
+If the Fortux fits you—and you're a serious hikers—this shoe slays.

 I've found the traction of the shoes to be much better than Contagrip and similar to Vibram megagrip on wet rock.
 I've done a bit of scrambling with them and I felt confident in their performance.
 They are the only maximalist cushion shoes I would consider on a via-ferrata for instance as they have an optimum level of terrain feel while having excellent rebound and cushioning.
 They are not Hoka-soft and the rebound is consistent if not as noticeable as their carbon-plated cousins the Amplux, or the overt rebound of the double-plated Hoka Tecton X2.
 I'd like a little more rebound but it's not a deal-breaker.
 Comfort, fit and heel fixation are top notch.
 I can hike and run in these all day long without a blister or aggravation of my plantar fasciitis.